hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

   }
 }

-# The following outputs allow authentication and connectivity to the GKE Cluster.
+# The following outputs allow authentication and connectivity to the GKE Cluster
+# by using certificate-based authentication.
 output "client_certificate" {
   value = "${google_container_cluster.primary.master_auth.0.client_certificate}"
 }